SpotIM/spotim-integration-docs/wordpress/ampforwp/README.md

 ### Manually add to a template:
 ![here](../amp-plugin/spotim-let-them-decide.png)

-When using Official AMP plugin and embed method set to `Let theme decide`, use the following code to display the comments on AMP powered pages and it must be inside the WordPress's  post loop.
+When using Official AMP plugin and embed method set to `Let theme decide`, add the following code to desired template on `wp-content/plugins/accelerated-mobile-pages/templates/accelerated-mobile-pages/templates/design-manager/{active-amp-theme}/`, it must be inside the WordPress's  post loop.
 ```php
 if ( method_exists( 'SpotIM_Frontend','display_amp_comments' ) ) {
     SpotIM_Frontend::display_comments();